robocode-dev/tank-royale/bot-api/java/README.md

   - `robocode-tankrayale-bot-api-x.y.z-javadoc.jar` archive contains all javadoc files.
   - `robocode-tankrayale-bot-api-x.y.z-sources.jar` archive contains all source files.

-The javadoc can be view in a browser by opening this file with a browser:
+The javadoc can be viewed in a browser by opening this file with a browser:

     /build/docs/javadoc/index.html

-#### Publish artifact to local Maven repository
+#### Publish artifact to the local Maven repository

     gradle publishToMavenLocal